Yomguithereal/baobab-react/docs/mixins.md

 ### Dynamically set the list's path using props

-Sometimes, you might find yourself wanting that the paths of the selected data in your tree would change according to the props passed to your components.
+Sometimes, you might find yourself needing cursors paths changing along with your component's props.

 For instance, given the following state: